apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/run_kubeblocks_on_a_playground.md

 2. Run the command below to delete the leader pod.
    ```
-   $ kubectl delete pod mycluster-mysql-2
+   $ kubectl delete pod mysql-cluster-mysql-2

-   pod "mycluster-mysql-2" deleted
+   pod "mysql-cluster-mysql-2" deleted
    ```

-3. Run `kbcli cluster connect mycluster` to connect to the ApeCloud MySQL Paxos group to test its availability.
+3. Run `kbcli cluster connect mysql-cluster` to connect to the ApeCloud MySQL Paxos group to test its availability.
 You can find this group can be accessed within seconds.
    ```
-   kbcli cluster connect mycluster
+   kbcli cluster connect mysql-cluster

-   Connect to instance mycluster-mysql-2: out of mycluster-mysql-2(leader), mycluster-mysql-0(follower)
+   Connect to instance mysql-cluster-mysql-2: out of mysql-cluster-mysql-2(leader), mysql-cluster-mysql-0(follower)
    Welcome to the MySQL monitor.
 Commands end with ; or \g.
    Your MySQL connection id is 33
    Server version: 8.0.30 WeSQL Server - GPL, Release 5, Revision d6b8719